BadIdeaFactory/biffud.com/src/pages/home.page.md

   - title: Brainstorming and building products
     text: Invention should be fun and making should be entertaining.
 Join us in persuing paths less traveled.
   - title: Talking a good game
     text: Where there's smoke there's fire, and we generate a LOT of smoke.
-You do the math.
+You do the math(s).

 testimonialsTitle: Testimonials
 testimonialsSubtitle: Sticks and stones can break our bones, but...